reubenfirmin/sz/README.md

 3) The argument parser isn't as helpful in printing a usage message in the Rust version (this is because I turned off the help_usage in order to be able to use -h; I will fix this by making -h default.)

-In time the Rust version will likely become the one which gets installed.